-Policy PL1 (36) - Land at Magistrates Court Car Park, Court Road
+Land at Magistrates Court Car Park, Court Road (Site 36)

-- 1) Development of land1 for approx. nine housing units on land previously used as a car park. - 2) Site development should maximise the opportunity to improve the frontage to Court Road and provide positive interface with woodland to south east of the site. - 3) Site has good access to local facilities and services and provision should be made for easy access from the site on foot and by bicycle to these areas.

-- 4) Car parking provision limited to one space per household in order to reduce risk of increasing air pollution. - 5) The site has been identified as one that is vulnerable to flooding, therefore a flood resilient design will be required in response to the sequential test for flooding, with living accommodation above flood levels.
+- 1) Site development should maximise the opportunity to improve the frontage to Court Road and provide positive interface with woodland to south east of the site. - 2) Site has good access to local facilities and services and provision should be made for easy access from the site on foot and by bicycle to these areas. - 3) The site has been identified as one that is vulnerable to flooding, therefore a flood resilient design will be required in response to the sequential test for flooding, with living accommodation above flood levels.
 The allocation of dwellings will require a sitespecific flood risk assessment that demonstrates that the development will be safe for its lifetime taking account of the vulnerability of its users, without increasing flood risk elsewhere, and, wherever possible, reduce flood risk overall.